Medicaid → State Stories of Medicaid Coverage → Michigan

 Overview

-Beginning in 2020, the Michigan Department of Health and Human Services (MDHHS) used CDC 1815 funds to partner with two CDC-recognized organizations, Beaumont Health and National Kidney Foundation of Michigan (NKFM), to engage Medicaid MCOs in a state-supported pilot of the National DPP lifestyle change program.
-Michigan is using this pilot to understand what is needed to sustainably offer the National DPP lifestyle change program to Medicaid beneficiaries throughout the state.
+From 2020-2023, the Michigan Department of Health and Human Services (MDHHS) used CDC 1815 funds to partner with two CDC-recognized organizations, Corewell Health (formerly Beaumont Health) and National Kidney Foundation of Michigan (NKFM), to engage Medicaid MCOs through a state-supported pilot of the National DPP lifestyle change program.
+Michigan used this pilot to understand what was needed to sustainably offer the National DPP lifestyle change program to Medicaid beneficiaries throughout the state.
+Initially, the pilot launched with UnitedHealthcare Community Plan (UHCCP) working collaboratively with NKFM and Corewell Health to provide the National DPP lifestyle change program for their Medicaid members as part of the pilot.
+Additional MCOs joined the pilot after one year, including McLaren Health, Blue Cross Complete, and Priority Health.
+MDHHS offered technical assistance to organizations participating in the pilot to carry momentum and further efforts towards supporting the National DPP lifestyle change program as a statewide Medicaid benefit.

 Establishing Coverage